-This action calls for a public hearing to be held on June 8, 2022 for the City Council to receive comments on the renewal of the District for a new ten-year term.
-The City desires, by the calling and holding of a public hearing, to provide a reasonable opportunity for any owner of property located within the District to speak for or against the renewal of the District.
-Upon closing of the public hearing, City Council will be asked to consider a resolution renewing the District.
-No later than seven (7) days after City Council authorizes the District's renewal, City staff will file a copy of the authorizing resolution with the Dallas County Clerk's Office in accordance with Section 372.010 of the Act.
+On May 11, 2022, City Council authorized a public hearing for the renewal of the District to be held on June 8, 2022.
+Notice of the public hearing was published in the Dallas Morning News, a newspaper of general circulation in the City, and mailings were sent to property owners of record in the District.
+No later than seven (7) days after City Council authorizes the District's expansion, City staff will file a copy of the authorizing resolution with the Dallas County Clerk's Office in accordance with Section 372.010 of the Act.